rbcp18/tezos-if-this-then-that/README.md

 Tezos websocket is available at ws://websocket.tezosapi.com.
 The address of the baker that you would like to subscribe to must be passed when subscribing to the websocket.

+On webhook subscription, you will be updated on the following events per block:
+- General Delegate Info (Each Block)
+- Operations Involving Delegate (Each Block)
+- Baking Events and Transaction Fee Rewards (If Selected as Baker on Block)

 Example Call:

 1. Connect to ws://websocket.tezosapi.com